 What is the process of deep brain stimulation?

 There are two methods to conduct DBS.
 In some cases, the doctor inserts both the neurostimulator and leads in the patient.
 And in other cases, two surgeries are required separately, to implant the leads and neurostimulator.

 Stereotactic DBS and interventional image-guided DBS

 In stereotactic DBS surgery, the patient requires to get himself off his medications.
-During the process, a frame stabilizes the patient’s head and give coordinates to help the surgeon guide the electrode to the correct positions in the brain.
+During the process, a frame stabilizes the patient’s head and gives coordinates to help the surgeon guide the electrode to the correct positions in the brain.
 The patient receives local anaesthesia to keep himself comfortable during the entire process along with a mild sedative to keep him relaxed.

 In image-guided DBS surgery, the patient is given general anaesthesia and is fall asleep in an MRI or CT scan machine.
 The surgeon uses MRI and CT images to guide the electrodes to the desired locations in the brain.
 Generally, this method is recommended for children, patients having extreme symptoms or those who are anxious and fearful.
 The following is the general procedure for DBS surgery.

 The patient's jewellery, clothing and other objects are removed as they may cause interference during the procedure.

 The medical team will shave a small part of the head and injects anaesthesia into the scalp so that they can place the head frame.